-Provides the following details for the device's fibre channel ports; for example, for a SAN Switch:
+Provides the following details for the device's fibre channel ports, for example, for a SAN Switch:

 Lists Discovery Accesses for the network device, grouped by scan date.
 When an endpoint is scanned, a Discovery Access node is created.
-The Discovery Access node records information such as the start time, end time, Discovery Run that the scan is part of, and previous Discovery Access to simplify troubleshooting.
+The Discovery Access node records information such as the start time, end time, the Discovery Run that the scan is part of, and the previous Discovery Access to simplify troubleshooting.
 Clicking a Discovery Access displays the DiscoveryAccess page for that Discovery Access.
 Where a Discovery Access is about to be deleted as part of DDD aging, a trash can icon is displayed next to the Discovery Access.

 Last successful CMDB sync